 Once you know what people are searching to find you, you can start optimizing your website to attract even more customers.

-Setting up Google My Business for restaurants
+Setting up Google Business Profile for restaurants

 There’s a lot more to Google than just analytics.
 One of the most valuable tools for restaurant owners is the ability to list their restaurant on Google My Business.
 This makes it possible for your restaurant to appear in the map results that are presented when someone searches for “restaurants in Chicago” or “pizzerias near me”.

 If you haven’t already, this should top your to-do list.

 - Visit Google Business to get started

 Click on the green START NOW button to sign your business up.

 - Fill in your restaurant’s information

 - Verify your address